 Later, when you marry us and put us forever in charge of hauling supplies, pushing prams, walking the dog, texting angrily and generally taking care of your imperial needs, we end up so downtrodden and hunchbacked under heaps of responsibilities that it’s no wonder we forget to look up while walking. 😉

 So what – pray tell – is the thing that most often catches our eye?

 Small wonder that they become our best friends.
 The only thing worst than a tooth-ache is a shoe-ache.
 Blisters.
 Big ugly red feet, raw with wounds.
 So stop obsessing about how many we have and indulge us.
 Because when your wife, mother of 2-3-4-whatever, goes out of the house now, she rarely has time to look at her face in the mirror.
 Her face has become inconsequential.
 But whether she wants it or not, whether she plans it or not, she always-always sees her shoes.
 It’s inevitable.

 And truth be told, I have received far more compliments for my shoes lately than for any other accomplishment!
 They’re just so visible.
 People stop to compliment your children, and you know that’s, well, the polite thing to do even though they hate your brats.
-But people compliment you on your shoes… – now you just know THAT’s for real!
+But people complimenting your shoes… – now you just know THAT’s for real!

-Shoes can be playful or sad, the talk of the neighborhood or just plain.
-They can be youthful, classic or elegant, comfortable or uptight, vivid and bold or conformist and conventional.
+Shoes can be playful or sad, the talk of the neighborhood or just plain boring.
+They can be youthful, classic or elegant, comfortable or uptight, vivid and bold, or conformist and conventional.
 Shoes are statements we make everyday.